ismailman/simple-performant-harmonic-oscillator/README.md

 Register a callback that will be called when the spring has been ended (i.e. .end() was called).
 Returns a method, that when invoked will unregister the callback.

+#### `getLinkedSpring(offset: number, springConfig: SpringConfig): Spring`

+Returns a new "follow" spring that is "linked" to the spring you called the method on the "anchor" spring.
+What this means is that the starting point of the follow spring is set to the current value of the anchor spring.
+Whenever the current position of the anchor spring is updated that will set the toValue of the follow spring.
+This means that you can't manually set the toValue on the follow spring (the code makes sure this won't happen).

+You can have the follow spring come to a different resting state with the "offset".
+The toValue of the follow spring is anchor spring's current value + offset.
+By default offset is 0.

+By default the follow spring's configuration (mass, stiffness and dampness) will match that of the anchor spring.
+But you can override this behavior by passing in a different SpringConfig.